KKilgoreDeveloper/2D-Java-Game-Test/README.md

 -P: Pause

+Current Functions:

+-REMOVED Objects, will likely be added later (so no more object interactions for now)

+-Can walk around

+-NPC interaction and dialogue will be added soon

-Functions:
+Removed/Disabled Functions:

-Can pick up keys to open entrances (tho they're curtains instead of doors so doesn't really make sense so far, but whatever)
+Could pick up keys to open entrances (tho they're curtains instead of doors so doesn't really make sense so far, but whatever)